Grand National Steeplechase (New Zealand): History

-The Grand National Steeplechase has been held on 149 occasions to date.
 The Grand National was first run in 1875 in Willowbridge, near Waimate in South Canterbury, over 4 miles.
 Since 1891 the horses have competed over a three and a half mile journey (now 5600m), making it one of New Zealand's longest horse races and it is run in winter when the grass tracks are soft or heavy.
 The race is therefore a great test of stamina and fitness for both horse and rider.

 Initially the race was run alternately in South Canterbury, North Otago and North Canterbury.
 In 1884 Christchurch became the permanent venue and in 1888 it was arranged that the Canterbury Jockey Club should run the Grand National Steeplechase and it has been held at Riccarton ever since.

-In May 2025 it was announced that the 2025 Grand National Steeplechase, which is the 150th edition, would be sponsored by the Racecourse Hotel & Motor Lodge which has sat opposite Riccarton Park Racecourse since 1883 and would be raced for stake money of $200,000.
+In May 2025 it was announced that the 2025 Grand National Steeplechase, which was the 150th edition, would be sponsored by the Racecourse Hotel & Motor Lodge which has sat opposite Riccarton Park Racecourse since 1883 and would be raced for stake money of $200,000.
 Peter Cordner, Chairman of the Trustees of the Christchurch Racecourse said:

 “In 1878 the land now commonly known as Riccarton Park Racecourse was vested in the Trustees of the Christchurch Racecourse.
 It is fitting that our Board supports the celebration of the 150th running of a race that is such an integral part of the fabric of this famous piece of New Zealand land that we administer”.